NEUROMUSCULAR DISEASE: TYPICAL PATTERNS

 GENERAL PRINCIPLES

-and description of patterns of the disease process that are gleaned from the
+- Begins with: Evaluation & description of patterns of disease process

-to define as they often provide a basis for listing the most likely diagnoses in
+- Provide basis for listing most likely diagnoses

-a differential diagnosis.
-A summary of the patient's disease syndrome should include features from
+- Summary of disease syndrome should include features from each descriptive category

 - Motor